 not been identified in School Improvement.
 The district assists parents with the transportation of their

 children by paying them mileage reimbursement for travel to and from their home and the new receiving

 school.
 Schools in Step 1 must set aside 10% of their building’s Title I budget to pay for professional

 development for certificated and/or classified staff.
 The goal is to provide training for school staff on

 improving the instruction for students in the sub-groups that did not meet AYP, thus improving the

-chances of helping this group or groups pass MSP at the percentage needed for Adequate Yearly
+chances of helping this group or groups pass the Washington state's assessment at the percentage needed for Adequate Yearly

-Step 2, School Improvement, Supplemental Educational Services (SES): Supplemental Educational Services provides free tutoring for low income students outside the school
+Steps 2-5: School Improvement, Supplemental Educational Services (SES) Supplemental Educational Services provides free tutoring for low income students outside the school

 day in qualifying Title I schools.
 Low income is determined by free/reduced lunch status.
 Students may